-There are five Traditional Leaders who seat in Council meetings and committees as per their nomination by the Department of Corporative Governance and Traditional Affairs, Inkosi Draft Fifth Generation IDP 2022/2023- 2026/2027 March 2022 DMS:
+There are two Traditional Leaders who seat in Council meetings and committees as per their nomination by the Department of Corporative Governance and Traditional Affairs, Inkosi

-Mkhwanazi of kwaMkhwanazi Traditional Authority and Inkosi Zungu of kwaMadlebe Traditional Authority, Inkosi Mthembu of KwaSomopho Traditional Authority, Inkosi Khoza of kwaBhejane Traditional Authority and Inkosi Dube of KwaDube Traditional Authority.
+Mthembu of KwaSomopho Traditional Authority, Inkosi Khoza of kwaBhejane Traditional Authority.

-• Ward Committees
+Ward Committees

 The role of ward committee members is the facilitation of local community participation in decisions which affect the local community and the municipality as a whole, the articulation of local community interest and the representation of this interest within the government system.
 Ward Committees represent a different sector in the ward depending on the ward diversity, thus they can play a critical role in the following but not limited to, the preparation, implementation and review of Integrated Development Planning (IDP).